Key Takeaways:

 Graduate Tuition/Fees: $6,424

 Many incoming students declare a particular specialty, such as oncology or wildlife biology, and all students are tasked with writing a major research paper before graduating.
-However, TAMU-Commerce’s accredited online biology degree is not intended as a gateway to PhD programs.
+However, TAMU-Commerce’s accredited online biology degree is not intended to be a gateway to PhD programs.
 Instead, the department seeks current biology teachers and professional educators looking to enhance their knowledge.

 #3 – University of West Alabama